agronect-team/bangkit-mobile-development/README.md

 6. Benedictus Irvanda Nugroho – Universitas Pembangunan Nasional "Veteran" Yogyakarta – (MD) A297D4KY3818
 7. Muhammad Rizky – Universitas Pembangunan Nasional "Veteran" Yogyakarta – (MD) A297D4KY3817

-We are currently at the 85% stage of android development.
-Due to a little problem when rebase / conflict between 2 branches, so we deleted the repository.
-We are currently working together and you can see the progress on the following temporary github link or on the **master** branch
+**We are currently at the 85% stage of android development.
+Due to a little problem when rebase / conflict between 2 branches, so we deleted the previous repository.
+We are currently working together and you can see the progress on the following temporary github link or on the master branch**

 **https://github.com/MuhammadRizky60/Capstone-Final**